tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 The details will be described in the following sections.

-##### Supporting schema version three models
+##### Supporting schema version 3 models

 The TensorFlow Lite library built after the proposal will read the existing `deprecated_builtin_code` field from old model files.

-The new `builtin_code` field is not available in the v3 models.
-Flatbuffer library will feed zero value, which is the default value in the v3a schema.
+The new `builtin_code` field is not available in the version 3 models.
+Flatbuffer library will feed zero value, which is the default value in the version 3a schema.
 The actual builtin operatore code value will exist in the deprecated, renamed `deprecated_builtin_code` field.
 At the same time, it implies that `deprecated_builtin_code` >= `builtin_code` and the maximum value of the two